|

 Hampshire and IW Wildlife Trust – is a leading conservation charity committed to improving conditions for all wildlife in Hampshire and the Isle of Wight.
 It owns and manages six reserves on the Island.

 IW AONB – the Area of Outstanding Natural Beauty covers almost half of the Isle of Wight.
 The area is part of a national family of designated landscapes treasured for their special qualities.
 The AONB works to conserve and enhance the Island's finest landscapes for future generations.
+The AONB Unit provides the secretariat for the Biodiversity Partnership.

 National Trust - is a charity completely independent of the Government.
 On the Island it looks after ten percent of the total land area including 17 miles of unspoilt coastline, many well-known beauty spots and areas of outstanding natural beauty, as well as several unique historic properties.